partcad/partcad/docs/mkdocs/docs/development.md

 ### Tests Generation

-You can use [GitHub.copilot] to generate tests boiler plate using prompts like following:
+You can use [GitHub.copilot] to generate tests boilerplate using prompts like the following:

 > _Generate gherkin test for {filename}._